- Original design

 The interior design was carefully chosen.
-There was no real desire to recreate the second Hall, instead the Company relished the opportunity to commission a modern, functional building.
-It was emphasized that the Hall should be a showcase for the craft of carpentry.
-The architect suggested a progressive development from the formal Entrance Hall (decorated traditionally in order to blend in with the Victorian exterior) through to the more modern designs used in the Banqueting Hall.
-A further consideration for the interior design was that the Company lacked the funding to decorate the Hall to the high standard desired.
-Parts of the building work were therefore arranged to be completed at a later stage.
+There was no real desire to recreate the second Hall, instead the Company relished the opportunity to commission a modern, functional building that would be a showcase for the craft of carpentry.
+The architect suggested a progressive development from the formal Entrance Hall (decorated to blend in with the Victorian exterior) through to the more modern designs used in the Banqueting Hall.

 Herbert Austin Hall (1872-1968) was a past President of the Architectural Association.
 He is associated with the post-war design of several livery halls, primarily the re-building of Carpenters' and Clothworkers' Halls, but also the interior and north part of Fishmongers' Hall and an extension to Drapers' Hall.

-The architect of the Banqueting Hall Clifford Wearden (b.1920) worked with Sir Basil Spence before establishing his own practice, Clifford Wearden & Associates.
+The architect of the Banqueting Hall Clifford Wearden (1920-1999) worked with Sir Basil Spence before establishing his own practice, Clifford Wearden & Associates.